-The truth is that everyone can get all the protein they need for the normal functioning of their body, which is 45-56 grams per day, from whole foods.
+The truth is that everyone can get all the protein they need for the normal functioning of their body, which is 46-56 grams per day (for sedentary people), from whole foods.
 The best sources of protein include eggs, dairy products, lean meats, fish and seafood.
 However, a person who exercises regularly needs to consume more overall calories, especially protein, and obtaining it solely from whole food sources can be challenging in certain situations.
 That gives protein shakes an important role in the diet of fitness-oriented folks.

 #1.
-You haven’t eaten anything for at least one hour
+You haven’t eaten anything for at least 2 hours

 Making sure to adequately fuel your body before you begin a strenuous session at the gym is the key to a great workout.
 Working out on an empty tank will make you feel drained rather quickly.

 #2.
-You will eat a meal right after the workout
+You can’t eat a proper meal right after the workout

-In this case, you don’t need to drink a shake after you finish the workout because you’ll be getting all the nutrients you need from the post-workout meal.
+If you can eat a solid, protein rich meal after your workout, then you don’t need to drink a protein shake because you’ll be getting all the nutrients you need from the post-workout meal.
 Drink it before to power up your session.

 #3.
 Your training lasts longer than one hour

 #1.
-The last meal you’ve had was a mixed one
+The last meal before the workout was a mixed one

 #2.
 You don’t plan to eat a post-workout meal